leafranger/Player-Clan-Finder/README.md

 - **API Rate Limits:** If the program slows down or stops, it might be due to API rate limits.
 Consider adding rate limiting or exponential backoff in the code.
 - **Errors in Search:** Check the `app.log` file for detailed error messages if the program fails to fetch data or encounters issues.

+## Security Warnings

+Some antivirus software might flag the executable as potentially malicious due to its newness or behavior patterns.
+Here's what you need to know:

+- **False Positives**: The application is safe and has been built using best practices.
+The flags might be due to common patterns detected by antivirus systems.
+- **Code Signing**: The executable is digitally signed to ensure its authenticity and integrity.

+### **Steps to Handle Security Warnings**

+1. **Review the Warning**: Read the warning message carefully.
+If it appears to be a false positive, you can allow the file to run.
+2. **Contact Us**: If you have concerns or need further clarification, contact us at [your contact information].
+3. **Report to Antivirus Vendors**: If you believe this is a false positive, you can report it to the antivirus vendor for further review.

+Thanks for your understanding and cooperation.

 ## Contributing

 Feel free to fork the repository, submit issues, or create pull requests with improvements or bug fixes.